 Most people think you can only get iron from animal products and meat.
 A well planned vegan plant based diet provides more than enough iron for the human body.
 If you think you may not be getting enough Iron, or maybe you just want to make sure, here are plenty of foods that are rich in Iron that can really help improve your iron intake.

 How much Iron do you really need?
 It’s probably not as much as you think.
-The Food and Nutrition Board at the Institute of Medicine recommends about 9mg a day for adult men and 8mg a day for adult women.
+The Food and Nutrition Board at the Institute of Medicine recommends about 18mg a day for adult women between the ages of 19 – 50 and 8mg for adult males.

 4 ounces Quinoa: 4 mg